 Here’s what you need to know about soft skills and how to identify them.

-Soft skills, also known as non-technical skills, often determine an employee's success.
+Soft skills are personal qualities and interpersonal abilities that often determine an employee's long-term success in their role.
+They include non-technical skills, such as personal traits and behaviors, that impact how an employee interacts with their colleagues, adapts to change, and contributes to the team.
 Very few jobs are isolated.
 Whether they work in teams, deal with clients, vendors, the public, or the board, almost every employee interacts with others as part of their job.

 Why are soft skills important?
-Soft skills include leadership ability, effective communication and listening skills, empathy, professionalism, strategic thinking, and time management.
 Because these skills will ultimately determine how successful your new hire will be and how well they will fit in, failing to assess a candidate’s soft skills is an important hiring mistake to avoid.
+While technical skills are often seen as the key to career success, research reveals a different picture: soft skills and people skills hold the real power, contributing a whopping 85% to job performance.
+This is why soft skills are one of the top qualities employers look for in job candidates.

 Without the right tools, soft skills can be difficult to accurately assess during the interview process.
 Most traditional soft skills evaluation methods fail, sometimes disastrously.